Chiral symmetry in non-Hermitian systems: product rule and Clifford algebra: Approach 2: Clifford algebra

-However, if we change the sign of one NNN coupling [e.g., between site 3 and 4 as shown in Fig.~\ref{fig:pyramid}(b)], the Hamiltonian of the modified system is now given by \be H = g_1\gamma^5 + g_2\gamma^0\gamma^1 + g_3\gamma^1\gamma^5, \ee and it still has the chiral symmetries specified by either $\Pi=\gamma^1$ or $\gamma^0\gamma^5$, which can be checked using Eqs.~(\ref{eq:anti_3a}) and (\ref{eq:anti_4}). $\gamma^1$ tolerates detuning of the forms $\gamma^0$ and $\gamma^1\gamma^2$, which are diagonal matrices with elements $1,1,-1,-1$ and $-i,i,-i,i$; $\gamma^0\gamma^5$ can accommodates detuning given by $\gamma^0$ as well as $\gamma^3\gamma^5$ with diagonal elements $1,-1,-1,1$ [see Fig.~\ref{fig:pyramid}(c)].
-By first glance, a detuning consisting of a superposition of $\gamma^3\gamma^5$ and $\gamma^1\gamma^2$ (i.e., $H\rightarrow H+d_1\gamma^1\gamma^2 + d_2\gamma^3\gamma^5$) would then lift all chiral symmetries of the system.
-However, one of the chiral operators actual evolves with the detuning, i.e., \be \gamma^1\rightarrow\gamma^1+d_2\gamma^1\gamma^3, \ee and the non-Hermitian Hamiltonian still has a symmetric spectrum about the origin of the complex energy plane [see Fig.~\ref{fig:pyramid}(d)].
-Only by mixing all three forms of detuning do we lift the chiral symmetry of the system.
+In the example above, the sublattice symmetry is lifted by a finite detuning.
+It also disappears with next nearest neighbor (NNN) couplings [i.e., between cavities of the same color arranged diagonally in Fig.~\ref{fig:RTwheel}(a)], with which the system is effectively turned into a pyramid.
+To show that the Clifford algebra can still lead to non-Hermitian chiral symmetries without two sublattices and their chiral operator $\gamma^0$, we consider a lattice with such connectivity in Fig.~\ref{fig:pyramid}(a) and the following Hamiltonian: \be H = g_1\gamma^5 + g_2\gamma^0\gamma^1 + g_3\gamma^1\gamma^5, \ee where $g_3$ represents the two NNN terms.
+Its chiral symmetries are specified by $\Pi_1=\gamma^1$ and $\Pi_2=\gamma^0\gamma^5$, which can be checked using Eqs.~(\ref{eq:anti_3a}) and (\ref{eq:anti_4}). $\Pi_1$ tolerates detunings of the forms $\gamma^0$ and $\gamma^1\gamma^2$, shown explicitly below Eq.~(\ref{eq:anti_4}).
+At the same time, $\Pi_2$ accommodates detunings given by $\gamma^0$ and $\gamma^3\gamma^5$ [Fig.~\ref{fig:pyramid}(c)].
+At first glance, a detuning consisting of a superposition of $\gamma^3\gamma^5$ and $\gamma^1\gamma^2$ (i.e., $H\rightarrow H+d_1\gamma^1\gamma^2 + d_2\gamma^3\gamma^5$) would then lift all chiral symmetries of the system.
+However, the chiral symmetry given by $\Pi_1$ actually evolves with the detuning, i.e., \be \Pi_1\to\gamma^1+d_2\gamma^1\gamma^3, \ee and the non-Hermitian Hamiltonian still has a symmetric spectrum about the origin of the complex energy plane [Fig.~\ref{fig:pyramid}(d)].
+Only by having all three forms of detuning can this chiral symmetry be removed.